apache/airflow/docs/howto/operator.rst

 More information
 """"""""""""""""

-See `Google Compute Engine API documentation for instanceTemplates
+See Google Compute Engine API documentation to `create a new instance with an existing template
 <https://cloud.google.com/compute/docs/reference/rest/v1/instanceTemplates>`_.

 .. _howto/operator:GceInstanceGroupManagerUpdateTemplateOperator: